 Anatomy of the inside of the brain showing the lateral ventricle, third ventricle, fourth ventricle, and the passageways between the ventricles (with cerebrospinal fluid shown in blue).
-Other parts of the brain shown include the cerebrum, cerebellum, spinal cord, and brain stem (pons and medulla).
+Also shown are the cerebrum, cerebellum, brain stem (pons and medulla), and spinal cord.